fizzy123/tc-variant-annotation-client/README.md

 - Expose other functions in CLI tool
 - Add CI/CD scripts
 - Add linting

+I consider CLI tool UI/UX improvement to be the top priority just cause that has the most impact on how easy it is for people to use it.

+My next priority is CI/CD since that's very valuable for further development, which linting specifications also tie into

 #Questions
 ##Suppose we now want to create a web microservice that accepts a GET (or POST) request with the variant in HGVS format and returns the annotation as JSON.
 What tools or standards would you implement this?
 How does your code structure change?